 Explanation of additional options:

-Redirect console output to file – console output can be redirected to a file in specified location
+Redirect console output to file – console output can be redirected to a file in a specified location

 Verbose – shows all messages about processed action